Socialist Left Party: Formation (1973–1975)

 After losing all its parliamentary seats in the 1969 parliamentary election, the Socialist People's Party sought to create an election coalition between various left-wing parties.
-While previously being sceptical of working with the Communist Party of Norway, the party eventually became a member of the coalition, along with the Information Committee of the Labour Movement against Norwegian membership in the European Community and various non-party-aligned independent socialists.
+While previously being sceptical of working with the Communist Party of Norway, the party eventually became a member of the coalition, along with the Information Committee of the Labour Movement against Norwegian membership in the European Community, Democratic Socialists and various non-party-aligned independent socialists.
 Reidar T. Larsen, leader of the Communist Party, said the members at the party's national convention unanimously agreed to join the coalition, which would later go by the name of the Socialist Electoral League.

 It took 16 days to negotiate a settlement between the groups.
 Members agreed that this coalition would be the only way to get a "socialist government" in Norway.
 By 1973, the Labour Party had suffered a decrease in popular support, which at that time was estimated to around 100,000 voters.
 Speculation arose that voters had left the Labour Party for the newly created Socialist Electoral League.
 Early Labour Party predictions were that the Electoral League would dissolve because of internal strife.
 Reiulf Steen later stated that he had more "respect" for the Maoist Red Electoral Alliance party than the Electoral League.
 The coalition gained 11.2% of the popular vote and 16 seats in parliament in the 1973 parliamentary election.

 The party now known as the Socialist Left was founded in 1975.
 The Communist Party did not want to dissolve to become a member of the Socialist Left Party, and voted against membership.
 This led to an internal struggle within the party, with the party's official newspaper, Friheten, strongly suggesting the party could not dissolve, because that would mean the death of the revolutionary movement.
 The official newspaper of the Socialist People's Party, Orientering, attacked what they called the "hard-core" leaders of the Communist Party.
 Without the Communist Party, the other parties voted to dissolve the coalition and to replace it with a political party.